Ignite Signs Agreement With PARC - UrduPoint

 Ignite Signs Agreement With PARC

-Chief Executive Officer Ignite Asim Shahryar Husain and Secretary (Council), PARC Roshan Zada, inked the framework collaboration agreement in the presence of Syed Junaid Imam, Member IT, Ministry of IT & Telecom and Dr. Muhammad Azeem Khan, Chairman PARC.
+Chief Executive Officer Ignite Asim Shahryar Husain and Secretary (Council), PARC Roshan Zada, inked the framework collaboration agreement in the presence of Syed Junaid Imam, Member IT, Ministry of IT & Telecom and Dr. Muhammad Azeem Khan, Chairman PARC, said a news release.

 The framework collaboration agreement aimed to leverage the use of digitization and innovation in the development of tech-based solutions to benefit sustainable agricultural production (agriculture, livestock, and aquaculture), to boost agricultural productivity, and to increase farmers' access to markets.